 Streusel Topping

-- On the largest setting of a cheese grater, shred frozen/ultra-cold butter into bowl with flour.
+- Using the largest slots of a cheese grater, shred the frozen/ultra-cold butter into a bowl with flour.

 - Add brown sugar to the mixture.
 Stir to combine and set aside for later.